zaxbux/wn-gmaildriver-plugin/README.md

-# Gmail Mailer Driver for October CMS
+# Gmail Mailer Driver

-Send email with Gmail using this driver plugin for OctoberCMS.
+Send email with Gmail using this driver plugin for October CMS.

 ## Requirements